engag1ng/Kryptos/README.md

 6. Right click KeyPass.py and click 'Create Shortcut'.
 You can put the Shortcut wherever you want.
 7. Now you can use KeyPass by running the Shortcut.

-Lincense:
+## Lincense:
 All rights are reserved to the original publisher of the program.
-This lincense overwrites the right to use KeyPass for commercial use but you are allowed to use **sections of the code** for private and commercial use.
+This lincense overwrites the right to use KeyPass. ***Sections of the code*** up to **50 lines** of code can be used for private and commercial use.

-How to contribute:
+## How to contribute:
 If you want to contribute to KeyPass you're always welcome to create a pull request.

 engag1ng